Image: Inclusive Productions LLC, photographer

 General Information for Accessibility

-- We offer visitors with disability and accessibility needs a discounted admission rate of $20 plus tax.
+- We offer visitors with accessibility needs a discounted admission rate.
 We also offer a free Museum Campus Pass for one professional aide assisting a visitor with accessibility needs.

 - Only service animals are allowed around the Museum’s campus and exhibits.